ClouDesire/docusaurus/docs/channel.md

 More info on [Self-billing section](billing.md#self-billing).

-### Scenario 2: Billing on behalf
+### Scenario 2: Default Billing

-* Cloudesire invoices the End Customer with Parent or Distributor or Reseller administrative data (VAT, etc.) – can be set for each Reseller
+* Cloudesire invoices the End Customer with Parent (by default) or Distributor or Reseller administrative data (VAT, etc.)
-* Cloudesire collects payments through its Payment Gateway (typically associated to the Platform Owner, presumably the Parent)
+* Cloudesire collects payments through the Parent Payment Gateway
-* Cloudesire provides the Platform Owner with specific **reports** listing the due amounts for each actor of the chain (Distributors, Resellers, Cloud Providers, ISV)
+* Cloudesire provides the Parent with specific **reports** listing the due amounts for each actor of the chain (Distributors, Resellers, Cloud Providers, ISV)
-* The Platform Owner pays back each due amount up the chain.
+* The Parent pays back each due amount up the chain.

 ### Order placement